Hixie/isd/servers/src/systems-server/README.md

 Currently, only one of bits 2 and 3 can be set.
 Once a region runs out of minable materials, the targets are no longer considered to be a limiting factor, even if the ore piles are full.
+When the miner is labeled as rate-limited by the targets, the actual useful mining rate is determined by the consumers (refineries, `fcRefining`) but the given rate is the maximum rate; excess mining product that could not be refined is returned to the ground (where it may be mined again).

 The materials mined will be evident in assets with an `fcOrePile` feature (which will have a non-zero mass flow rate while the materials